 On the positive side, identify things you've done before that you wish to continue.
 On the negative side, identify things you wish to avoid or reduce.
 What proactive things can you do earlier in the project that will reduce your overall effort and yet improve your results?

-- Do a requirements traceability matrix.
+- Create a requirements traceability matrix.

 - Perform additional requirements analysis by utilizing prototypes, context diagrams, and data flow diagrams.